OndrejMottl/APD_R-Ratepol_workshop/step_by_step_guide.md

 ### Scenario - levels - age uncertainty

 Now we will add the age uncertainty.
-For each iteration, the package will randomly select one age-sequence from the uncertainty matrix.
+For each iteration, the package will randomly select one age sequence from the uncertainty matrix.

 ```r